HariSekhon/Nagios-Plugins/README.md

 I've been developing this Nagios Plugin Collection since around 2006.
 The basic Nagios plugins collection that you get with Nagios is a great base to start from to cover some of the basics, while this extends Nagios monitoring capabilities significantly further especially in to the application layer, APIs etc.

-This should be the next stop after the standard nagios plugins collection, especially for those running web infrastructure or advanced technologies (Hadoop, Cassandra, HBase etc) in production.
+This should be the next stop after installing Nagios with it's basic plugins, especially for those running web or NoSQL technologies (Hadoop, Cassandra, HBase, Redis etc) in production.

 These programs can also be run standalone on the command line or used in scripts as well as called in Nagios.